xxxerisxxx/pwn.college-writeups/dojo/misc.md

 ### Vim
 yy //yank(copy)
 p //paste
-all in visual mode
+^ all in visual mode
+:s/foo/bar/g //search foo, rplace w/ bar

 Beef Stroganoff //Russian

 My current working directory is incorrect!
 It should be '/tmp/driqoc', but it is '/home/hacker'.

-My argv[116] should have a value of xkxnlfngaa
+argv[247] should have a value of jiyiggsgfo

+*you CANNOT mkdir /tmp/dir & cd /tmp/dir in the same line; has to be 2 separate lines >:P